dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-10 Memory Latency and Bandwidth.md

 Knowledge of the primary characteristics of a machine is fundamental to assessing how well a program utilizes available resources.
 We will continue this discussion in [@sec:roofline] about Roofline performance model.
 If you constantly analyze performance on a single platform, it is a good idea to memorize latencies and bandwidth of various components of the memory hierarchy or have them handy.
 It helps to establish the mental model for a system under test which will aid your further performance analysis as you will see next.

 [^1]: Intel MLC tool - [https://www.intel.com/content/www/us/en/download/736633/intel-memory-latency-checker-intel-mlc.html](https://www.intel.com/content/www/us/en/download/736633/intel-memory-latency-checker-intel-mlc.html)

-TODO: compare the output with maximums from Intel Advisor